 Don't forget your state

 If you qualify for the EITC on your federal tax return, you also may be eligible for a similar credit from your state.
-Twenty-two states and the District of Columbia as well as New York City and Montgomery County, Md., offer their residents an earned income tax credit.
+Twenty-five states and the District of Columbia as well as New York City and Montgomery County, Md., offer their residents an earned income tax credit.

 The IRS maintains a list of jurisdictions that offer their own EITC.
 If you have questions about state or local eligibility requirements or how to claim EITC on those returns, check with those tax officials.
 Bankrate's state tax directory has information on how to contact those offices.

 As the federal, not to mention the possible state, paperwork devoted to the earned income credit demonstrates, filing for it can be daunting.
 But don't be discouraged by the rules.
 Just make sure you follow them.